Rerail Your Life

 Research & Education

-My research interests are related to employee well-being including employee recovery, workaholism, work-life balance, and physical activity.
-I am motivated to find an answer to the question of why people work in the way they do, and what work styles improve work outcomes, work-life balance, and well-being.
+My research interests are all related to well-being at work and at home.
+They include employee recovery, workaholism, work-life balance, and physical activity.
+I am motivated to find an answer to why people work in the way they do, and what work styles improve work outcomes, work-life balance, and well-being.

 My work has been published in top academic journals such as American Psychologist, Journal of Applied Psychology, Journal of Management, Academy of Management Discoveries, and Journal of Organizational Behavior.
-My research has been featured in articles published by Harvard Business Review.
+My research has been featured in the Harvard Business Review, Wall Street Journal, The Conversation, and Globe & Mail.

-I obtained my PhD (2019) in organizational sociology from Utrecht University, the Netherlands, followed by postdoc positions at Erasmus University Rotterdam.
-In 2011, I received a Rubicon grant from the Dutch Research Council (NWO) which allows young talented researchers to gain research experience abroad.
-Hosted by Drexel University and University of Pennsylvania (Wharton), I spent two years in Philadelphia to do research on the work-home interface before starting my job at SFU.
+I obtained my PhD (2009) in organizational sociology from Utrecht University, the Netherlands, followed by postdoc positions at Erasmus University Rotterdam.
+In 2011, I received a Rubicon grant from the Dutch Research Council (NWO), which allows young researchers to gain research experience abroad.
+Hosted by Drexel University and the University of Pennsylvania (Wharton), I spent two years in Philadelphia doing research on work-life balance before starting my job at SFU.